Bookstore | Courses, Weekend and Accountability | Coaching Center | Questionnaires | Marriage Builders® Radio | Radio Archive

 While she may not be willing to follow the Policy of Joint Agreement, you can.
 And after you have agreed not to do anything without her enthusiastic agreement, she may feel safe enough to do it herself.

-Look at the section I have on this web site regarding the Three States of Marriage.
+Look at my Basic Concept, the Three States of Mind in Marriage.
 Your wife is probably in the Withdrawal state, a state where negotiation is out of the question.
 You need to reach her with the message, (1) I want to learn to meet your emotional needs, (2) to avoid being the cause of your unhappiness, and (3) to become emotionally bonded to you.
 Would you help me learn to do that?

 But there's a possible complication that you may need to face: From your description, your wife may be having an affair.